JoaoM9081/JoaoM9081/README.md

 ## About me 🧑🏻‍💻

-Hi, my name is João Marcos and I am a software engineering student.
+Hi, my name`s João Marcos and I`m a software engineering student.
 I chose this field because I am passionate about technology and innovation.
 I really enjoy learning new things, especially about programming and artificial intelligence.
-I hope to have a great future in this profession.

 ## My Stats 💻
 <div>